2014 WALKLEY CATEGORIES EXPLAINED

 News report: This category recognises excellence in news journalism created for text formats.
 It recognises the diverse skills of the news reporter/journalist – not just for breaking news but for all the other elements that make a great story under the pressure of deadlines – tenacity, writing ability, accuracy, ethics, research, impact and great storytelling.
 Entrants can include up to three related news items.
 The emphasis of this award is on solid, gripping reporting and outstanding individual (or small team) efforts in covering a news story.

-Feature writing short (under 4,000 words): Short-form feature writing recognises newspaper and magazine-style feature journalism in print or digital.
+Feature writing short (under 4,000 words): Based on single entry, this category recognises short form newspaper and magazine-style feature writing in print or digital.
 The focus of this award remains on quality writing.
 It celebrates excellence in the craft of feature writing and storytelling, with prime consideration given to the written word and research ability as well as originality, creativity, impact and technique.
 (This award is also open to multi-media packages where writing is the primary medium.)

 Feature writing long (over 4,000 words): Primarily and critically, this award is judged on the quality of writing and narrative skill in written works over 4000 words.
-This award recognises long form journalism that shines a light, tells a compelling story or provides in-depth analysis and investigation.
+Based on a single entry, this award recognises long form journalism that shines a light, tells a compelling story or provides in-depth analysis and investigation.
 It also recognises reporting excellence, accuracy, storytelling, originality and high standards of ethics and research.
 (This award is also open to multi-media packages where writing is the primary medium.)

 This platform recognises visual journalists producing still photography for any platform.
 Criteria include storytelling, courage, public impact, creativity, innovative use of technology, technical ability and resourcefulness and can include soundslides and photofilm.

-Photo of the Year: This is a new accolade in 2013 to recognise an outstanding “hero” image worthy of individual celebration and recognition.
+Nikon-Walkley Photo of the Year: This award recognises an outstanding “hero” image worthy of individual celebration and recognition.
 Judges will select a single image that defines the year from photographs submitted across all categories in the awards.

 Sport photography: This category will reward those who capture the emotion and drama of sport.
 Entries may show action and/or feature imagery in the sporting arena.
-Will be judged on up to three images on one subject, story or event (not a theme).
+Sport photography will be judged on up to five images.
+These do not have to be related and can represent a body of work.

 Feature/photographic essay: Between 5 and 10 images of a feature story or essay, of which one photograph must have been published on any platform.